Qualifying Life Event

 - Moving: Proof of residency from new and old addresses

-No, getting pregnant is not a qualifying life event for a special enrollment period in the marketplace.
+No, getting pregnant isn't a qualifying life event for a special enrollment period in the marketplace.
 However, giving birth, adopting a child, or having a foster child placed in your home are qualifying life events.

-No, getting a new job is not considered a qualifying event for special enrollment.
+Getting a new job is sometimes considered a qualifying life event for special enrollment, if it meets certain criteria or results in a loss of coverage.
 However, gaining new employment may trigger a special enrollment period for the group coverage at the new job, should the employer offer it.
 Picking up employer-sponsored coverage will trigger a disenrollment period for other coverage.

-No, a spouse getting a new job may not be considered a qualifying life event if the change did not initiate a loss of insurance for you or your spouse.
+Your spouse’s employment status is only considered a qualifying life event if the change initiates a loss of insurance for you or your spouse.

 Yes, under some circumstances.
 A furlough is considered a qualifying life event if it results in your loss of eligibility or your employer drops coverage.
-However, if your employer extends eligibility and coverage throughout the leave, then it does not qualify.
+However, if your employer extends eligibility and coverage throughout the leave, then it doesn't qualify.

 Yes, under some circumstances.
-If your spouse’s employer was providing you and your spouse’s insurance coverage, then your spouse quitting or leaving the job for whatever reason is considered a qualifying life event since your coverage will then be lost.
+If your spouse’s employer was providing you and your spouse with insurance coverage, then your spouse quitting or leaving the job for whatever reason is considered a qualifying life event because it will result in a loss of coverage.